mattrude/therudes.im/index.md

 permalink: /
 ---

 This is the **Rude Family's** communication services website.
 This site is here to provide basic infromation on using this service.
-A [XMPP]({{ site.url }}/doc/definitions/#xmpp-server) service provides messaging ability via a local client.
+A [XMPP]({{ site.url }}/help/definitions/#xmpp-server) service provides messaging ability via a local client.
 By using this service, security in increased due to the settings and the fact this service is owned and ran by the users.

 ## How to use the service

 This service requires the use of a client to connect to the server with.
-Please see the [client list]({{ site.url }}/doc/client-list/) for a small list of available clients that may be used.
+Please see the [client list]({{ site.url }}/help/client-list/) for a small list of available clients that may be used.
 My personal preferred clients is [Swift](http://swift.im/) for desktop/laptops and [ChatSecure](https://guardianproject.info/apps/chatsecure/) for mobile.

 ## Services Provided

 ### Confrence Rooms

 This service provides confrence rooms via the mulit-user chats (MUC) interface documented in [XEP-0045](http://xmpp.org/extensions/xep-0045.html).
 The confrence room service allows multiple users to join the same chat room or session at once and enabling all users in that room to comunicate freely.
-Users may connect to these chat rooms via other [federated]({{ site.url }}/doc/definitions/#federation) XMPP servers, but only members of this server may create new rooms.
+Users may connect to these chat rooms via other [federated]({{ site.url }}/help/definitions/#federation) XMPP servers, but only members of this server may create new rooms.

-The confrence services URL is `conference.therudes.com`, the fingerprints are listed below.
+The confrence services URL is `{{ site.xmpp-conference-url }}`, the fingerprints are listed below.

 Please see the page [Using Conferences]({{ site.url }}/help/using-conferences/) for more infromation on how to connect and use the confrencing service.